A survival canteen could mean the difference between life and death, so buying better quality is more important than saving money.

 For one, the carrying case isn’t quite up to the standard of the canteen itself, and fitting all three pieces of your canteen mess kit into the carrying case can be quite a struggle.

 The other major downside of this product is its hefty price tag, but if you’re a fan of the “buy for life movement,” it’s worth the investment.

 In terms of longevity, the Keith Titanium is by far the best survival canteen around.
 It’s durable and lightweight, making it your best option for extreme camping trips and survival situations.

 It’s also perfect for making a quick coffee in the woods.

 Made from surgical-grade stainless steel, this heavy-duty canteen can carry up to 2 pounds of water, making it a must-have for your survival preparedness kit.

-It’s not the most lightweight of canteens, weighing in at 12.7 ounces, more than any other product in our round-up.
+It’s not the most lightweight of canteens, weighing 12.7 ounces, more than any other product in our round-up.